-- Time Horizon – The most important parameter to analyze any risk metric is the time horizon.
-This factor becomes even more important for downside risk.
-The time horizon helps in limiting our analysis for a particular duration of time making our calculation more precise and are models more robust.
-It should be important to include proper sample space to make sure the time horizon you selected is unbiased and is free from cyclic deviations.
+The most critical parameter to analyze any risk metric is the time horizon.
+This factor becomes even more critical for downside risk.
+The time horizon helps in limiting our analysis for a particular duration of time, making our calculation more precise and are models more robust.
+It should be essential to include proper sample space to make sure the time horizon you selected is unbiased and is free from cyclic deviations.

 There can be many ways to calculate the downside risk.
-You can use standard deviation, expected shortfall or value at risk which further has multiple methods like historical simulation, variance-covariance, etc. The aim is to calculate what is the maximum you can lose based on the sample space (underlying data) for a particular time horizon and confidence interval.
+You can use standard deviation, expected shortfall, or value at risk, which has multiple methods like historical simulation, variance-covariance, etc. The aim is to calculate the maximum you can lose based on the sample space (underlying data) for a particular time horizon and confidence interval.

 For the variance-covariance method, downside risk (VAR) is calculated as:

 Let see the simple example to understand it in a better way.

 Consider the example of a company ABC whose stock is trading at $ 1000.
-The following table lists the monthly returns for 1 year.
+The following table lists the monthly returns for one year.

-Let’s calculate the downside risk of this stock based on the past returns and to keep matters simple we will calculate using the mechanism of historical method.
+Let’s calculate the downside risk of this stock based on past returns, and to keep matters simple; we will calculate using the mechanism of historical method.
 Let’s decide the confidence interval and time horizon.

 - Confidence interval: 75%